butames/markdown-cv/index.md

 `2019`
 __Society of Behavioral Medicine__

-Butame, S. A., Symposium 65D – Promoting evidence-based practice in adolescent HIV clinics through implementation science (IS).
+- **Butame, S. A.**, Symposium 65D – Promoting evidence-based practice in adolescent HIV clinics through implementation science (IS).
 Presented at the 40th Annual Meeting & Scientific Sessions of the Society of Behavioral Medicine.
 March 5, 2019.
 Washington, D.C.

 `2017`
 __American Public Health Association__

-Butame, S. A., Examining the association between healthcare utilization and empowerment, among women in Ghana.
+ - **Butame, S. A.**, Examining the association between healthcare utilization and empowerment, among women in Ghana.
 Presented at the 145th American Public Health Association Annual Meeting and Expo.
 November 6, 2017.
 Atlanta, GA.

 ### Poster Presentations